 After salvation/justification, God works in us to bring us more into the image of His Son Jesus.
 This is called sanctification, and this process of sanctification is very difficult because it involves our repentance and submission to God's will.
 But, whether or not we do well or not in sanctification, it does not affect our justification.
 We are made right in God's eyes by faith in Christ (justification) and made more like Jesus in our lives afterwards (sanctification).

 So, the good news is that we do not have to keep the Law in any way to be right with God.
 The good news is that Jesus has done all that needs to be done; and we can, by faith, trust in Him and be made righteous in His sight.

 Lord Jesus, I trust you and you alone for the forgiveness of my sins.
-I put all my faith and hope in what you did on the cross and not in any way in my own efforts of being perfect, of triumphing over sin, or of keep the Laws and Ordinances of any church.
-I am made righteous by faith and in you alone I trust.
+I put all my faith and hope in what you did on the cross and not in any way in my own efforts of being perfect, of triumphing over sin, or of keeping the Laws and Ordinances of any church.
+I am made righteous by faith, and in you alone I trust.